BOS-Bae/Balance-indirect-reciprocity/README.md

 ## LTD, Heat_bath_Heider

-There are codes for reproducing the results of papers which are regarding our subjects.
+There are codes for reproducing the results of papers regarding our subjects.

-* LTD : for local triad dynamics

-* Heat_bath_Heider : for Heider-rule applied model on complete graph